-- What you get: Well, you get the faster shipping for all products you buy on Amazon, plus a revolving library of a ton of different streaming video, consisting of both original shows and films, plus old classics, too.
+- What you get: A revolving library of a ton of different streaming videos, consisting of both original shows and films, plus old classics, too.
 In terms of kids content, this includes a huge library of original shows like Pete the Cat, Kung-Fu Panda and If You Give a Mouse a Cookie, all of which are more interesting than Paw Patrol.

 - Should you pay for it?
-Chances are, you probably already do.
+Probably not as a standalone service.
+But chances are, you probably already pay for it as an Amazon Prime member.
 Of all the streaming services, Amazon Prime is the one most families will probably never get rid of, because it comes with so many other benefits unconnected to streaming TV.
 In other words, it’s not like your Netflix subscription can let you get books and clothes delivered to your house faster.

-- What you get: Access to a bunch of Netflix originals, but also all the rotating titles of blockbuster movies and old school shows you love.
-Recently, Netflix has snagged Seinfeld for seemingly like, the rest of time.
+- What you get: Access to a bunch of Netflix originals, but also all the rotating titles of blockbuster movies and old school shows you love like Seinfeld.
 In terms of kids’ stuff, Netflix Kid’s page is actually amazing.
-Right now, Netflix is in sort of renaissance of great original programming for kids.
-Ask the Storybots is an amazingly educational show that won’t make you want to die.
+Right now, Netflix is in a sort of renaissance of great original programming for kids.
+Ask the Storybots is an amazingly educational show that won’t make you want to run screaming from the room.
 Last Kids On Earth is great for tweens.